apache/inlong-website/docs/administration/cluster_management.md

 sidebar_position: 5
 ---

-Only system administrators or tenant administrators have permission to use this feature, and they can create, modify, and delete clusters:
+Only system administrators or tenant administrators have permission to use this feature, and they can create, modify, and delete clusters.

 ### Create cluster